Drug Detox Kits and Detoxing at Home: Does It Work?

 Making It Through Withdrawal

 If you’re ready to end an addiction to drugs or alcohol, the first step is drug detox and withdrawal.
 Some drugs don’t have much of a withdrawal process.
-Others can take days and come with significant symptoms.
+Others can take days and come with significant symptoms, and withdrawal symptoms may last from a few days to weeks.
 The smart move is to consult with the team at Vogue Recovery Center to learn more about how our drug and alcohol addiction treatment specialists can help.
 Trusting your recovery to a sketchy detox drink that claims to be specifically designed to help isn’t the right choice.

-Detox programs at Vogue Recovery Center use the latest evidence-based and holistic therapies to promote your body’s natural power to heal.
+Detox programs at Vogue Recovery Center use the latest research-based and holistic therapies to promote your body’s natural power to heal.
 The most effective treatment can change depending on the type of drug you’re taking and how much remains in your system.
+In a medical setting, our medical detoxification process includes 24-hour observation by trained professionals and 24/7 professional supervision.
 The skilled and professional team of addiction treatment specialists at Vogue Recovery Center can offer a detoxification process that’s safe and effective.

 Why Is Medical Detox a Better Choice?